 Waldman, Carl: Encyclopedia of Native American Tribes, Revised Edition, pp. 103-108

-N.B.: the section Role during the War is mostly derived from our articles depicting the various campaigns, battles and sieges.
+N.B.: the section Role during the War is partly derived from our articles depicting the various campaigns, battles and sieges.

 Larry Burrows for a major overhaul of the entire article